-(Curriculum 0489) Semester I Credits

-PHTA 100 Intro. to Physical Therapy2

-PHTA 101 Fund PT Skills & Modalities 4

-BIOL 217 Human Anatomy &
+Semester I Credits PHTA 100 Intro. to Physical Therapy ..
+2 PHTA 101 Fund PT Skills & Modalities 4 BIOL 217 Human Anatomy &

-Physiology I 4
+Physiology I ......4

-Physiology I4 ENGL 101Expository Writing OR
+ENGL 101Composition and the Spoken Word ......3

-Expression3 PSYC 101 Introductory Psychology3 16
+PSYC 101 Introductory Psychology ......3 16

-rstc TOT infroductory rsychology3

-Semester II

-PHTA 102 Kinesiology3

-PHTA 103 Musculoskeletal

-Pathologies4

-PHTA 105 Musculoskeletal Assessment
+- PHTA 105 Musculoskeletal Assessment

-Techniques1

-Techniques1 BIOL 218 Human Anatomy &

-Physiology II4

-PSYC 225 Human Development3
+- PSYC 225 Human Development ......3

-PHTA 104 Clinical I (summer)4
+- PHTA 104 Clinical I (summer) ......4

-$\overline{19}$

-Semester III

-PHTA 203 PTA Seminar I 2

-PHTA 204 Cardiopulmonary &

-Integumentary

-Pathologies4

-PHTA 205 Neuromuscular

-Pathologies4

-PHTA 206 Advanced PT Modalities2

-Liberal Arts Elective3

-15

-Semester IV
+- PHTA 203 PTA Seminar I \ ......2 PHTA 204 Cardiopulmonary & Integumentary Pathologies......4 - PHTA 205 Neuromuscular Pathologies 4 PHTA 206 Advanced PT Modalities.....2 - Liberal Arts Elective ......3 15

-PHTA 207 Clinical II6
+PHTA 207 Clinical II 6

-PHTA 209 Clinical III6
+PHTA 209 Clinical III 6

-PHTA 210 PTA Seminar II2
+PHTA 210 PTA Seminar II 2

+14
-- \ Fulfills writing intensive requirement. - \\ Students must be prepared to work 40 hours per week and are responsible for their own transportation, meals, and housing as needed. - Student Learning Outcomes can be found at www.canton.edu/sci\health/pta/. - -CPR certification (Health Provider Status) is required by the end of the first semester. -Students may be required to submit to a - drug screen and/or a criminal background check as part of clinical education requirements

--To progress in the PTA curriculum a minimal grade of C in BIOL 217 & BIOL 218 and C+ in all curriculum courses prefixed with PHTA must be achieved.

-- Of all PHTA prefixed courses, only one course may be repeated one time. -The NYS Education Department - Office of the Professions requires persons applying for licensure to answer questions related to conviction of a crime or professional misconduct. - Residency Requirement: Students must be matriculated in the curriculum for at least 15 hours of graded coursework.
+- \ Fulfills writing intensive requirement. - \\ Students must be prepared to work 40 hours per week and are responsible for their own - transportation, meals, and housing as needed.
+Student Learning Outcomes can be found at www.canton.edu/sci\health/pta/. - CPR certification (Health Provider Status) is required by the end of the first semester. - -Students may be required to submit to a drug screen and/or a criminal background check as part of clinical education requirements. - To progress in the PTA curriculum a minimal grade of C in BIOL 217 & BIOL 218 and C+ in all curriculum courses prefixed with PHTA must be achieved. - -Of all PHTA prefixed courses, only one course may be repeated one time. -The NYS Education Department - Office of the Professions requires persons applying for licensure to answer questions related to conviction of a crime or professional misconduct. - Residency Requirement: Students must be matriculated in the curriculum for at least 15 hours of graded coursework.
 At least 12 of these credits must be prefixed with PHTA.
 The Program Director will determine the 12 credit requirement following a review of the student's academic transcript